Alexander Technique Oakland, Frequently Asked Questions | Alexander Technique in Oakland with Constance Clare-Newman

 FAQs

-Is it bodywork?
+But, is it bodywork?

-Most teachers include table work in lessons.Yet the Alexander Technique is as much mind-work as it is body-work.
+Many in-person lessons include table work.
+Yet the Alexander Technique is as much mind-work as it is body-work.
 At the basis of the Alexander Technique is the concept of the human organism as an undivided self, with the systems of the body and mind completely interconnected.
 There is no such thing as a purely physical movement without a stimulus from the brain or a purely mental thought without a sensory response.
 That is the premise of this profound work that F.M.
 Alexander began teaching over 100 years ago.
 His mind-body discourse is the foundation from which the field of somatic education has emerged.

-Can I learn the technique on my own?
+Can I learn it on my own?

 How long does it take?
 How much does it cost?